 Thanks to an aluminum finish, the Extreme Pro should be able to withstand shocks and other damage and keep working without causing you worry about your data.
 SanDisk's drive, which is also compatible with USB 3.0 and USB 2.0, offers a lifetime limited warranty.
 And with 128-bit AES encryption, you can safeguard data you don't want others to steal.

-Thanks to this drive's USB 3.0 support, you should expect fast data transfers.
+Thanks to this flash drive's USB 3.1 support, you should expect fast data transfers.
 You also get USB 2.0 compatibility, which means it'll work with just about any device.
-The Samsung Bar is a bit pricey compared with many other USB drives, but this is a device that will let you easily bring your data wherever you go, and will look darn good doing it.
+The Samsung Bar started off as a bit pricey compared with many other USB flash drives, but its price has dropped.
+This is a device that will let you easily bring your data wherever you go, and will look darn good doing it.

 If you're in the market for one of the very best USB drives available, and you're just fine spending some cash to get it, check out the SanDisk iXpand flash drive.
-The device features 128GB of storage, though you can configure the iXpand to have up to 256GB of space.
+The device starts at 32GB of storage, though you can configure the iXpand to have up to 256GB of space.
 It has a metal finish to improve its durability, and thanks to its USB 3.0 connectivity, the device will deliver fast data transfers.

 How to choose the best USB drive for you

-Aside from that, you’ll want to consider other critical features, like read/write speeds.
-The faster the speeds, the more data you can write to the drive and access when you’re trying to see files.
-That’s why we would look for USB 3.1 support or (at the least) USB 3.0 support if you care about performance.
+Aside from that, you’ll want to consider other critical features, such as read/write speeds.
+The faster the speed, the more data you can write to the drive and access what you’re trying to see.
+That’s why we would look for USB 3.1 support or, at the least, USB 3.0 support if you care about performance.